aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getConvertNumericData() {#getConvertNumericData--}

+<b>@deprecated.</b> Please use the 'convertNumericData' property instead.
 Gets or sets a value that indicates whether the string value should be converted to numeric or date value.

 ```javascript
 getConvertNumericData() : boolean;